All blog

 Feelings of energy depletion or exhaustion is another one of the three dimensions of burnout.
 Coworkers or managers may recognize this as low energy or minimal participation.

-While the requirements of a manager's position present more of the burdens that cause burnout, managerial positions have certain perks that help combat burnout.
-For example, research from Gallup shows managers are 31% more likely than other employees to feel that their opinions count, receive over 30% more feedback, and have more control over their work.
+While the requirements of a manager’s position present more of the burdens that cause burnout, managerial positions have certain perks that help combat burnout.
+For example, research from Gallup shows managers are 31% more likely than other employees to feel that their opinions count, receive over 30% more feedback and help from coworkers, and have more control over their work.

-Many managers are proud of their roles and eager to help employees succeed.
-As a result, taking these steps to address manager burnout can help employers avoid its consequences.
+Many managers are proud of their roles and eager to succeed — and help fellow employees do the same.
+As a result, taking the steps below to address manager burnout can help employers avoid its consequences.

 Address Burnout Head On